arnaudcosson/universal-react-redux-antd/README.md

-# Universal React Redux Boilerplate
+# Universal React Redux Antd Boilerplate

 A universal React/Redux boilerplate with sensible defaults.
 Out of the box, this boilerplate comes with: